NBISweden/rke-openstack/README.md

-# REGA: RKE deployments using Terraform
+# RKE deployment on Openstack using Terraform

 This CLI allows you to install vanilla Kubernetes in a cluster of machines created with Terraform on Openstack.
 It also provides automatic provisioning of `Cinder volumes` to Kubernetes pods, `nginx` as LoadBalancer and the possibility to setup the `Rancher Server UI` to manage the cluster.